 • A voice-activated smart home device is not well served by a monitoring infrastructure that sends all audio recordings to a cloud server for analysis, transferring massive amounts of audio data each day.
 The system’s quality requirements regarding privacy and operating cost conflict with the monitoring infrastructure’s goals of comprehensive monitoring.

 These examples highlight some of the many possible quality goals for machine-learning components within a system, not just prediction accuracy.
 A key step in designing the system, when decomposing the system into components, is to identify which qualities of machine-learning components are important to achieve the system’s quality requirements.
-Understanding the system goals can influence what design decisions are feasible within machine-learning components and how to negotiate tradeoffs between different qualities.
+Understanding the system goals can influence what design decisions are feasible within machine-learning components and how to negotiate trade-offs between different qualities.
 For example, analyzing the system quality requirements of our fraud-detection system, we may realize that throughput without massive recurring infrastructure cost is essential, so we may need to make compromises when using deep learning to avoid excessive inference costs from large models or design a two-stage process with a faster screening model first and more expensive model only analyzing a subset of transactions (we will come back to this pattern in chapter Deploying a Model).
 Conversely, understanding limitations of machine-learning components can also inform design decisions for other parts of the system and whether the system as a whole is feasible at all with the desired qualities.
 For example, establishing accuracy estimates and per-transaction inference costs for fraud detection can inform how much human oversight is needed and whether a business model that relies only on very low per-transaction fees is feasible.

-On terminology: As mentioned in chapter Gathering Requirements, software engineers tend to speak of quality attributes, quality requirements, or non-functional requirements to describe desirable qualities of a system, such as latency, safety, and usability, and operators use service-level objectives.
+On terminology.
+As mentioned in chapter Gathering Requirements, software engineers tend to speak of quality attributes, quality requirements, or non-functional requirements to describe desirable qualities of a system, such as latency, safety, and usability, and operators use service-level objectives.
 In contrast, data scientists sometimes speak of model properties when referring to accuracy, inference latency, fairness, and other qualities of a learned model, but that term is also used for capabilities of the learning algorithm.
 We will use the software-engineering term quality attribute to refer to the qualities of a component in a system, including machine-learning components.

 Common Quality Attributes